5cript/attender/README.md

 - openssl

 ## How to build
-This project provides a cmake file.
+This project provides a cmake file (for a static library).
 - mkdir build
 - cd build
 - cmake ..
+- make

 ## Basics
 ### expressjs inspiration